abhimantiwari/abhimantiwari.github.io/_posts/2021-05-12-Error-while-loading-IIS-Worker-Process.md

     Close Procedure: CloseSysProcessObject
 ```

-<p>If Worker Process still fails to load even if the `Performance Counters is (Enabled)` or after executing above commands.
-We will need to rebuld all the perfomance counters by execuing below commands -</p>
+<p>If Worker Processes still fails to load, even if the `Performance Counters is (Enabled)` or after executing above commands.
+You will need to rebuld all the perfomance counters by execuing below commands -</p>

 ```ruby
 Open command prompt